altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Juan was silent~
 "AG::Normal Breathing..."
 'Fuck.'
-~He didn't really want this day to come, if it had.~ ~The choir of buys and sells echoed from below.~ "RG::I think it worked."
+~He didn't really want this day to come, if it had~ 'Fuck boredom man - it makes you do stupid shit'
-~Another voice, It was Robert.~
-"AG::His vitals are stable: I think it made the transition."
-~Juan stayed silent.~
+}{

+~The choir of buys and sells echoed from below~
+"RG::I think it worked."

 'Could we have pulled anything else?'
-~No... in the pit of his stomach he knew.~
+~No... in the pit of his stomach he knew~
 ~There was a seed going in him - he could feel but not remove it~ 'Maybe he could kill it.'
-~Thoughts reeled.~
+~Thoughts reeled~
 "U::Yes, what is it?"

-~Uri's voice this time.~
-"RG::Alice's latest serum looks like the one."
+~Uri's voice cut through the line like a knife~ "RG::Alice's latest serum looks like the one."
-~Juan was looking at doors, exits.~
+~Juan was looking at doors, exits~
 ~A silence on the line~
 "AG::Are you at the market again, Juan?"
 "JL::I didn't think... look, never mind - I'm on my way back."
-*Juan walked to the door, intent on leaving...*
+*Juan walked to the door*
+~Intent on leaving~
 "JL::See you soon."
-*He hung up the phone.*
+*He hung up the phone*
-~He stood there a moment, his eyes closed.~
+~He stood there a moment, his eyes closed~
-*He inhaled sharply.*
+*He inhaled sharply*
 "JL::Fuck all that noise - I'm out."
 'Dubai'
 ~Juan's never been to Dubai~